Ed Zunz announces resignation from Longboat Key Town Commission | Longboat Key | Your Observer

 “We had hoped to remain in the fifth district so I could complete my term on the commission, but we missed that borderline by about a couple hundred yards,” Zunz said.
 “Under the circumstances, it will be necessary for me to resign on March 22.”

-Before Zunz’s five-year term on the Town Commission, his wife Pat served as the District 5 commissioner for 13 years.
+Before Zunz’s five-year term on the Town Commission, his wife Pat served as the District 5 commissioner for five years.

 “I think he and his wife have both served the town very well and have been dedicated to doing good for Longboat Key,” Town Manager Tom Harmer said.